-Then $Q(y_2 = 0) = P(x_1 = 0) + P(x_1 = 2)$, which is a relationship we cannot express through a simple reduction since our PA-maps must, as above, be single-valued.
+Then $Q(y_2 = 0) = P(x_1 = 0) + P(x_1 = 2)$ , which is a relationship we cannot express through a simple reduction since our PA-maps must, as above, be single-valued.

-It is easy to see that our notion of reduction is transitive: if P simplereduces to Q with PA-map F and Q to R with PA-map G, then P simplereduces to R with PA-map $G \circ F$.
+It is easy to see that our notion of reduction is transitive: if P simplereduces to Q with PA-map F, and Q to R with PA-map G, then P simplereduces to R with PA-map $G \circ F$ .

-We finish this section with two definitions that we use in the rest of the letter:
+We finish this section with some definitions which we use in the rest of the paper for brevity.

 Definition 2.
-A class of factor graphs is "universal" if the class of general discrete factor graphs (DFGs) can be simply reduced to it.
+A class of factor graphs is universal if the class of general discrete factor graphs (DFGs) can be simply reduced to it

 Definition 3.
-A class of factor graphs is "positive universal" if the class of DFGs with strictly positive parameters (positive DFGs) can be simply reduced to it.
+A class of factor graphs is positive universal if the class of DFGs with strictly positive parameters (positive DFGs) can be simply reduced to it

+3.2 Pairwise factor graphs

-3.2 Pairwise Factor Graphs.
-A common restriction imposed on factor graphs is to require all factors to have size 1 or 2.
-(Note that size 1, or singleton, factors can be seen as degenerate factors of size 2.)
+A common restriction imposed on factor graphs is to require all factors to have size one or two.
+(Note that size one, or singleton, factors can be seen as degenerate factors of size 2.)
 Such graphs are called "pairwise" factor graphs.
 It is easy to show that arbitrary (n-wise) factor graphs can be reduced into pairwise form.
-A version of the following theorem was outlined in Yedidia et al. (2001b):
+A version of the following theorem was outlined in Yedidia et al. (2001b).

 Theorem 4.
-Pairwise factor graphs are universal.
+Pairwise factor graphs are universal

 Proof.
-One way to effect the reduction is to create a variable-i or (α) -for each variable i and factor α in the old graph, introduce singleton factors $\{(\alpha)\}$ for each α and pairwise factors $\{i, (\alpha)\}$ for each $i \in \alpha$, and assign to these factors the following potentials:
+One way to effect the reduction is to create a variable - i or $(\alpha)$ - for each variable i and factor $\alpha$ in the old graph, introduce singleton factors $\{(\alpha)\}$ for each $\alpha$ and pairwise factors $\{i, (\alpha)\}$ for each $i \in \alpha$ , and assign to these factors the following potentials: